-As shown in Figure \ref{fig:framework}, the overall framework of HiTime consists of three key components.
-Given a multivariate time series input, we first process it through hierarchical feature encoding to generate time series (TS) embedding that captures both local and global temporal dynamic features.
-Simultaneously, corresponding textual information, including class labels is tokenized to semantic embedding.
-These time series and semantic embeddings are then aligned in a shared latent space, allowing the model to integrate temporal dynamics with textual context.
+As shown in Figure \ref{fig:framework}, the overall framework of HiTime consists of three key modules.
+Given a multivariate time series input, we first process it through hierarchical feature encoding to generate time series embedding that captures both global and local temporal dynamic features.
+Simultaneously, corresponding textual information, including class labels, is tokenized to a semantic embedding.
+These time series and semantic embeddings are then aligned in a shared latent space, allowing the model to integrate temporal dynamics with textual features.
 Finally, the aligned embeddings, along with hybrid information, are input into an LLM for generative instruction fine-tuning.
 This process enhances the model's classification capabilities by leveraging multimodal information and optimizing its understanding of time series data through domain-specific prompts and prior knowledge.
 In the following sections, we will elaborate on each component in detail.